The Virtue of Nationalism: Israel and the European Union

-The consensus view in Europe is that the Holocaust was caused by German nationalism.
-In Hazony's words, “According to this view, it is not Israel that is the answer to the Holocaust, but the European Union.”

-Hazony describes the Nazism of the Third Reich as both a distinctive form both of imperialism and of racial supremacism.
-He states that what the Jews lacked was a Jewish state in which they could have sought refuge.
-The consensus view among Israelis is that Israel is the most effective response to the Holocaust.

-Critical reception
+Criticism

 John Fonte, writing in the National Review, described Virtue as a book "that will become a classic."
 In February 2019, the book won the Paolucci Book Award from the Intercollegiate Studies Institute.

 Reviewing the book for The New York Times, Justin Vogt called Hazony's narrative a "reductive approach (that) poses a false choice between an idealized order of noble sovereign nations and a totalitarian global government."
 In Vogt's opinion, "The world could use a less moralistic, more nuanced defense of nationalism.
 This book is a missed opportunity."
 In that vein, critics of the book largely faulted Hazony's use of terms and categorizations.
 For instance, one review by Park MacDougald for New York magazine's the Intelligencer commented: “The book’s major flaw is that Hazony tends to define his terms as ideal types and then argue from those definitions.”
 Likewise, another review by George Washington University professor Samuel Goldman in Modern Age stated that Hazony's argument “rests on a confusing and counterproductive use of terms.”

 Some reviewers commented that Hazony's theory and defense of nationalism does not appear to take into account the historical body of nationalist thought, possibly to make his position more palatable to his readership.
 For instance, an essay by Michael Shindler in Jacobite, notes that Hazony's theory is heavily derived from recent scholarship from Israel and the anglosphere (particularly Fania Oz-Salzberger’s 'The Jewish Roots of Western Freedom,' and Philip Gorski’s The Mosaic Moment), which depicts "nationalism as a descendant of the biblical Israeli model," as opposed to the "robust body of nationalist theory that’s been developing since the 19th century."
 This lack of engagement, Shindler claims, is "conspicuous" since that body of literature, though it is "quite cogent...admits that nationalism is culpable of precisely what it is accused of by its liberal critics."